louis-swanepoel/FCP/README.md

 If the code is being ran on the linux lab machines, the conda environment can be activated with:
 'source /opt/anaconda/2020.07/bin/activate'

+Then add the command 'python Main.py' for the code to begin.
 ## How to use the code:

 The code is simple for the user, and only requires running the main.py file.